Through the Looking Glass | |

-Through The Looking Glass Mac OS
+- Through The Looking Glass Mac Os X

-Through the Looking Glass
+- Through The Looking Glass Mac Os Catalina

 Through the Looking Glass, also known as Alice, was a 1984 video game written for the Apple Lisa and Apple Macintosh computers.
 Written by a member of the Lisa and Mac teams, Steve Capps, it was one of the earliest video games on the Mac platform, part of the only games disk officially sold by Apple Computer during that era.